 Customer’s service demands are ever-increasing.
 They have become dynamic, and meeting them requires adopting a customer focused approach.
-This is necessary if a firm wants to sustain and improve business growth.
+This is necessary if a firm wants to sustain and improve business growth or maintain loyal customers.

 Surveys have revealed that most of the customers are willing to pay more to guarantee a good customer service.
 Bad customer service experiences are one of the main reasons that customers turn to the competitors.
 So, a company needs to concentrate on providing exceptional customer service, and take efforts to turn disappointed customers into happy and loyal customers.

 In this article, we will share some valuable tips on how to handle irate customers and turn them into raving loyal fans.

 Tips to Turn Disappointed Customers into loyal customers